SyedIkram/SyedIkram/README.md

 <details>
 <summary>Machine Learning Intern (Data Recommendation) at <a href="https://flipboard.com/"> Flipboard</a> 🤖 </summary>
   <ul>
     <li>Developed and shipped new product capability (AutoGen package) for the core product, to generate top recommended articles monthly for each topic in Flipboard’s database.
-Deployed article recommender API using Flask into production on our web app..</li>
+Deployed article recommender API using Flask into production on our web app.</li>
+    <li>Fixed bugs in the visualization of validation metrics for the topic aggregates in internal systems.<li>
+    <li>Enhanced searchability of topics generated from the topic extractor based on its velocity.<li>
+    <li>Designed, developed, and productionized an end to end machine learning project “Listicle classifier for news articles” with Python/PyTorch/AWS and integrated it into the Flipboard’s news feed extractor pipeline.<li>
   </ul>
 </details>
 <!--